kontena/kontena/docs/getting-started/installing/docker-compose.md

 **Step 2:** Run the command `docker-compose up -d`

-After Kontena Master has provisioned you will be automatically authenticated as the Kontena Master internal administrator and the default grid 'test' is set as the current grid.
+After Kontena Master has started you can authenticate as the Kontena Master internal administrator using the `INITIAL_ADMIN_CODE` you provided.
+Refer to [authetication](../../using-kontena/authentication.md) how to login with the admin code and how to configure [Kontena Cloud](https://cloud.kontena.io) as the authentication provider.

 ## Installing Kontena Nodes